thunknyc/crntl/README.md

 such things "stretch goals."

-CRNTL is written in C, still the lingua franc of contemporary computing, and I will be writing the lexer by hand and (probably) using Lemon to create the parser.
+CRNTL is written in C, still the lingua franc of contemporary computing.
 I am focused on writing iOS apps at the moment so I will eventually be putting effort into making sure that this project plays nicely with Swift.

 Finally, I do not intend to enshrine the limitations of the current Clojure reader.
 I am open to evolving this project beyond of the